Man in tie typing on laptop

 Claims Made vs. Occurrence Coverage

-By Carter McAuley, Brokerage Service Manager
+By Carter McAuley, Vice President

 On a daily basis agents deal with policy language they must explain to their clients.
 Understanding this wording is crucial in making sure insureds know exactly what they are getting for the premium they pay.
 Knowing the differences between how Claims Made and Occurrence policies respond to a loss is an important concept to grasp in order to successfully advise your insureds.
 Below is a general overview of both forms: